-Why Confidence doesn’t just Happen, is that it needs to be Built by Understanding the Life you want to Lead.
-Self Confidence is built by learning new skills, overcoming road blocks and challenges that help you to achieve your core desires and dreams each day.
+Why Confidence does not just Happen, is that it needs to be Built by Understanding the Life you want to Lead.
+Then the Building begins by learning new skills, overcoming road blocks and challenges that help you to achieve your core desires and dreams each day.

 Building Your Self Confidence Helps to Improve